An Interview with Colin Barrett

 Liam Harrison | Tolka, Web Only, November 2024

 Years ago, I was working in book distribution when a friend first recommended that I read Young Skins.
-I responded, badly, to the recommendation, thinking that smalltown Irish malaise was overdone, and that I’d already read all about it.
+I responded petulantly to the recommendation, thinking that smalltown Irish malaise was overdone, and that I’d already read enough fiction about it.
 In our conversation below, Colin touches on the sweeping naivety of youth – how being dismissive, and growing out of it, is a necessary part of being a writer and, in this instance, a reader.
-Thankfully, I soon got over myself and read and re-read Young Skins and everything that Colin has written since.
+Thankfully, I soon got over myself and read and then re-read Young Skins and everything that Colin has written since.

 This interview was conducted online – I was in Bristol and Colin was in Dublin.